karpo27/LeetCode_Python/README.md

 My public profile: https://leetcode.com/karpo27/

-You have the problems divided in 3 categories as follows: Easy, Medium, Hard
+You have the problems divided in 3 categories as follows: Easy, Medium (coming soon), Hard (coming soon)

 Inside each category every problem folder has a: